 Software applications and daemons almost always provide some sort of configuration mechanism.
 This is usually done via flat files which are often located somewhere in the /etc/ directory structure on Unix machines.
 There have been no successful approaches in the past to improve the current situation in which every application uses a different configuration style.
 A similar situation can be found with Inter-process communication (IPC) mechanisms which are often used for fetching the operational data and triggering arbitrary remote procedure call (RPC).
-The Sysrepo project aims to improve the current diverse situation and finally resolve the open questions on configuration and operational data management such as addressing various cofiguration file formats and glue code.
-Sysrepo enables the developers to write code and focus on the important functionality while Sysrepo takes care of configuration and operational data.
+The Sysrepo project aims to improve the current diverse situation and finally resolve the open questions on configuration and operational data management such as addressing various configuration file formats and glue code.
+Sysrepo enables developers to write code and focus on the important functionality while Sysrepo takes care of configuration and operational data.

 Sysrepo team members participated in the IETF96 Hackathon.
 Find out more.

 Sysrepo is aYANG-based configuration and operational datastore for Unix/Linux applications.
-Applications can use sysrepo to store their configuration modeled by provided YANG model instead of using e.g. flat configuration files.
+Applications can use Sysrepo to store their configuration modeled by the provided YANG model instead of using e.g. flat configuration files.
 Sysrepo will ensure data consistency of the data stored in the datastore and enforce data constraints defined by the YANG model.
 With the help of Netopeer 2 NETCONF server, the applications also automatically become remotely manageable via NETCONF.

 Netopeer 2 NETCONF Server

-Netopeer 2 is the 2nd generation of the well-known open-source NETCONF server, that uses sysrepo as the datastore implementation.
+Netopeer 2 is the 2nd generation of the well-known open-source NETCONF server that uses Sysrepo as the datastore implementation.
 Together they provide a complete NETCONF management framework for Linux.

 Find out more about Netopeer 2 on the github.